carpentries/instructor-training/episodes/05-memory.md

-A quick count shows that there are actually 6 things here, not just 3, so we're already brushing up against the limits of short-term memory.
+A quick count shows that there are actually 6 things here, not just 3, so we are already brushing up against the limits of short-term memory.
 If we add two more facts to show things that are usually (but not always) true:

 ![Recommendations](../fig/for-loop-rec.png)